 Born on September 16, 1886 in Strasbourg (then part of Germany), Jean (Hans) Arp was a pioneer of abstract art and a founding member of the Dada movement.
 After studying at the Kunstschule, Weimar from 1905 to 1907, Arp attended the Académie Julian in Paris.

 In 1909, Arp moved to Switzerland where in 1911 he was a founder of and exhibited with the Moderne Bund group.
 One year later, he began creating collages using paper and fabric and influenced by Cubist and Futurist art.
-Arp then traveled to Paris and Munich where he became aquainted with Robert and Sonia Delaunay Vasily Kandinsky, Amadeo Modigliani, Pablo Picasso, and others.
+Arp then traveled to Paris and Munich where he became acquainted with Robert and Sonia Delaunay, Wassily Kandinsky, Amadeo Modigliani, Pablo Picasso, and others.

 In 1915, with the onset of World War I, Arp moved to Zurich, feigning mental instability to avoid military service.
 It is here where he met and collaborated with Sophie Taeuber, creating tapestries and collages, and whom he married in 1922.